imperialebola2018/ebola-vault/README.md

     - `teamcity.sh`, which builds and pushes the image, and is run on TeamCity
     - `scripts/entrypoint.sh`.
 This makes the container wait until we've copied across necessary files (like the SSL private key) before starting Vault.
+    - `ssl-key/ssl_private_key.enc`.
+An encrypted copy of our ssl private key
+    - `scripts/decrypt-ssl-key.sh`.
+Script to help decrypt the ssl private key
+    - `ssl-key`.
+Futher files to support encrypting and decrypting keys for the ssl private key (see the [README.md](ssl-key/README.md) in that directory for further information)
 * Files for spinning up a new container with the correct options:
     - `run.sh`
     - `include/start-text.txt`